Grow Up Already! Why It Takes So Long to Mature

 “I didn’t develop the patterns of behavior it took to be an adult,” Betsy recalls during a brief break between clients.
 “I’d go out and buy an expensive car and make the first payment, but that was it.
 My Dad would always have to pay the rest.”

-The ADHD that made Betsy’s high school years so miserable made her early adulthood a daily disaster.
+The attention deficit disorder (ADHD or ADD) that made Betsy’s high school years so miserable made her early adulthood a daily disaster.
 “My twenties was a period of going from job to job,” she says.
 “I was always getting fired or screwing up.”

 Eventually things did get better for Betsy, a transformation she credits in part to having to care for her two young sons.
 “The one thing I knew how to do well was to be a great mother,” she says.
 “I probably never would have grown up if I hadn’t felt such a responsibility for them.”